-As I said above, I've had tinnitus in my left ear for sometime.
-After several months of this, I decided to try LipoFlavonoid to see if it helped or not.
 The first time I used the product, I took 3 caplets before bed.
 During the night, I noticed that I still had the ringing but when I woke up the next day, the noise in my ear had stopped.

 Later that day I actually had an appointment to see my doctor about my ear ringing.
 When I informed him about my little experiment, he told me he was aware of LipoFlavonoid and from he understands, it appears to work in about 40% of cases.

 For a time, I felt fortunate that maybe, I was one of those 40%…until the next day, when the tinnitus in my left ear returned.